Recovery Rebate, Employee Retention Credit

 Recovery Rebate Credit

 The eFile tax app will ask you to enter the amount of stimulus or economic impact payment you received.
-Note: If you did not receive a payment enter 0 the number zero on the screen.
+Note: If you did not receive a payment, enter the number zero (0) on the screen for both payments.

 The payment amount phases out at a rate of 5% for the following AGI amounts: $75,000 for single filers, $112,500 for head of household, and $150,000 for married filing jointly.